sentclose/sentc-docs/docs/guide/e2ee/group.md

 ## Connected groups

-A group can also be a member in another group which is not a child of this group.
+A group can also be a member in another group, which is not a child of this group.
 Connected groups can also have children or be a child of a parent.
 Groups with access to the connected group got also access to all the child groups.
-A connected group can't be member in another group, so only normal groups can be a member in a connected group.
+A connected group can't be a member in another group, so only normal groups can be a member in a connected group.
-Normal groups can't have other groups as member except their child groups.
+Normal groups can't have other groups as members except their child groups.

 A connected group can be created from a normal group.